Threat Model

 Section titled “What to read next”- Detection Engine - how rules are evaluated, scored, and why Firmis keeps false positive rates low

-- Built-in Rules — full list of all 209 rules with IDs and descriptions
+- Built-in Rules - full list of all 324 detection rules with IDs and descriptions

 - Ignoring Findings - suppress false positives per file or rule without disabling the entire category